Notify me

 Cantine Garrone

-This new red from northernmost Italy may not come with a DOCG as well known or prestigious as the Barolo above, but it is every bit as serious and impressive a wine.
+This new red from northernmost Italy may not come with a DOCG as well known or prestigious as the Barolo on this page, but it is every bit as serious and impressive a wine.
 In the sliver of upper Piemonte that’s just a stone’s throw from the Swiss border, Nebbiolo is known as Prünent, and the Garrone family farms it in the region’s distinctive toppia system, wherein vines are trained on massive stone and wooden pergolas to ensure slow ripening and as much protection from the elements as possible.
 La Fornace faces southeast, so the Garrones’ first vintage from the historic site shows plenty of age-worthy structure, density, and ripe notes of cherry, plum, and leather.
 A total knock-out and only a few cases left!

 —Tom Wolf